chaoss/community/CONTRIBUTING.md

 Bug reports and specific feature requests are best discussed in an issue on the repository they pertain to.

+### Code or document change contributions (GitHub interface)

+Changes can be made from within the GitHub user interface.
+As a non-maintainer, GitHub will create a fork under your name and ask that you create a pull request.
+The pull request lets the repository maintainers know of your change and provides a space to discuss the change.

+Every commit needs a [Developer Certificate of Origin](https://developercertificate.org/) (DCO).
+A DCO sign-off is accomplished by writing `Signed-off-by: Your Name <YourName@example.org>` into the commit comment field.
+This can be automated by using a browser plugin like [scottrigby/dco-gh-ui](https://github.com/)

 ### Code or document change contributions (pull request)

 Changes to source code files or documents are best contributed and discussed in pull requests.
 Please look at the CONTRIBUTING.md files for repository specifics.